 What is a network protocol?

 To successfully send and receive information, devices on both sides of a communication exchange must accept and follow protocol conventions.
-In networking, support for protocols can be built into software, hardware or both.
+In networking, support for protocols can be built into the software, hardware or both.

-Without computing protocols, computers and other devices would not know how to engage with each other.
+Without network protocols, computers and other devices would not know how to engage with each other.
 As a result, except for specialty networks built around a specific architecture, few networks would be able to function, and the internet as we know it wouldn't exist.
 Virtually all network end users rely on network protocols for connectivity.

-How network protocols work
+How network protocols work: The OSI model

 Network protocols break larger processes into discrete, narrowly defined functions and tasks across every level of the network.
 In the standard model, known as the Open Systems Interconnection (OSI) model, one or more network protocols govern activities at each layer in the telecommunication exchange.
 Lower layers deal with data transport, while the upper layers in the OSI model deal with software and applications.